 You might want to send thank you notes to leads after you have a sales call with them to thank them for their time.
 Sales automation technology makes it much easier to send handwritten thank you notes to the right leads at the right time, plus it can speed up production of these notes by sending the right information about each lead to the person who will write the notes.
 It’s easy to add a task for anyone on your team to write a handwritten message — without any guesswork about what the message should say.

-Here are several types of personal interactions that you can add to your automated processes:
+Here are several types of personal interactions that you can add to your automated sales process:

 - Thank you notes